7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ## Auto-Traits

 distage can instantiate traits and structural types.

+Use `makeTrait[X]` or `make[X].fromTrait[Y]` to wire traits, abstract classes or a structural types.

 All unimplemented fields in a trait, or a refinement are filled in from the object graph.
 Trait implementations are derived at compile-time by @scaladoc[TraitConstructor](izumi.distage.constructors.TraitConstructor) macro and can be summoned at need.

-If a suitable trait is specified as an implementation class for a binding, `TraitConstructor` will be used automatically:

 Example: